Positivity bounds from thermal field theory entropy: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Anna Tokareva for a careful reading of the manuscript and for insightful comments.
 Y.X. also thanks Longqi Shao and Shuang-Yong Zhou for inspiring discussions, and colleagues at the Amplitudes 2025 conference (Seoul National University, June 16–20, 2025) for helpful feedback on a preliminary version of this work presented as a poster.
-Finally, we thank Riccardo Penco for the correspondence and for bringing their nice paper to our attention.
+Finally, we thank Riccardo Penco, Lucas Fernandez Sarmiento, and Brando Bellazzini for useful comments and discussions.